 Repurposing Signage

 Still stunned from the impressive firepower of this massive in-plant, I next journeyed to American River College to see a more typically sized in-plant.
-Supervisor Don Reid welcomed me into his sign shop, housed in its own building (a former childcare center) and featuring a Canon Arizona flatbed printer and a Colex automated cutter, as well as other roll-fed wide-format equipment.
+Supervisor Don Reid welcomed me into his sign shop, housed in its own building (a former childcare center) and featuring a Canon Arizona flatbed printer and a Colex automated cutter (see it in action here), as well as other roll-fed wide-format equipment.
 Driven by a sustainability mindset, Don pushed the school to repurpose its old wayfinding signage instead of sending it all to a landfill and buying new signs.
 By adding the Arizona (using the in-plant’s own equipment fund) he was able to collect the old aluminum signs and print over them, saving the college half a million dollars.

 Don also collected all the plexiglass COVID sneeze guards (originally made by the in-plant) and is repurposing them for print jobs.
 The shop encourages customers to use recyclable Falconboard instead of Coroplast.